AhmedElsherbini/Cblaster_stats/README.md

 # Cblaster_stats

-**What is this script?**
+**Kindly if you find this repo useful for your work, cite & star this repo** **What is this script?**

 [Cblaster](https://github.com/gamcil/cblaster) is a great tool for finding co-located homologous sequences using BLAST.
 Sometimes in the remote mode, you can get the binary (~presnese absence matrix) file with thousands of hits (per isolate) depending on what you are working with.